laurabolwell/farmyard-counting-game/TESTING.md

 ## Automated Testing

-I have conducted a series of automated tests on my application.
+I have conducted some automated tests on my application.
+I have tested whether the game object contains the correct keys for the game to run and have also tested whether the playGame function correctly resets the correct answer, incorrect answer and question counters at the beginning of each game.

 I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.